 The Representation Formula

 Below is the formula for allocating seats in the House of Commons following each decennial (10-year) census.
-This representation formula is found in subsection 51(1) of the Constitution Act, 1867.
+This Representation Formula is found in subsection 51(1) of the Constitution Act, 1867.

-The “representation rule” will only apply to a province whose population was overrepresented in the House of Commons at the completion of the last redistribution process.
-If such a province would now be under-represented based on the calculations above, it will be given extra seats so that its share of House of Commons seats is proportional to its share of the population.
+The Representation Rule will only apply to a province whose population was overrepresented in the House of Commons at the completion of the last redistribution process.
+As per this rule, if such a province would now be under-represented based on the calculations above, it will be given extra seats so that its share of House of Commons seats is proportional to its share of the population.

-4 – Calculating the Total Number of Seats in the House of Commons seats
+4 – Calculating the Total Number of Seats in the House of Commons

-Once the special clauses and representation rule are applied, the number of seats for each province has been determined.
-Three seats are then allocated to the territories–one for each of the Yukon, the Northwest Territories and Nunavut – to obtain the total number of House of Commons seats.
+Once the special clauses and Representation Rule are applied, the number of seats for each province has been determined.
+Three seats are then allocated to the territories–one each for Yukon, Northwest Territories, and Nunavut – to obtain the total number of seats in the House of Commons.